cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 10.7.8 =
+Reviews that have no rating or have deeplinks in the review text are now being removed fromn review feeds automatically as they are not allowed by Google

+= 10.7.7 =
+Added the Region Id attribute for Google Shopping feeds

+= 10.7.5 =
+Added the Miinto.fr template

+= 10.7.4 =
+Fixed a division by zero error

 = 10.7.3 =
 Fixed filters on purchase note array's